EB-5 Visa Guide: Everything You Need to Know About the EB-5 Visa

 To qualify for an EB-5 visa:

-• You must invest at least $1,050,000 in the new commercial enterprise.
-(You may qualify to make a reduced investment of $800,000 if the investment is located in a "targeted employment area.")
+- You must invest at least $1,050,000 in the new commercial enterprise.
+(You may qualify to make a reduced investment of $800,000 if the investment is made in a new commercial enterprise that principally does business in a "targeted employment area.")

 4. What is a New Commercial Enterprise?